ericdfournier/carb_elec/data/building_permits/README.md

 Permit data were access according to one of the following three mechanisms: open data portals, building permit websites, and publicly accessible APIs.
 Some municipalities have online permit tracking systems where records can be queried.
 An in depth process and description of these portals is addressed in the following section.

 There are commercial software solution providers which specialize in building permit data tracking and management systems.
 The two biggest of which are Accela and eTRAKit.
 The standard products offerred by these companies provided a degree of consistency across municipalities which used them.
-For example, many permit data download sites provided a query section that allowed the user to search by 1.
-Record ID, 2.
-Start Date/End Date, 3.
-Parcel Number, 4.
-Street Number, 5.
-Street Name, 6.
-City.
-Differences most commonly ocurred with respect to the options for: 1.
-Permit Record Type, 2.
-Record Subtype, 3.
-Record Status, 4.
-Project Name, 6.
-License Type and State License Number, 7.
-The ability to download the datasets.
+For example, many permit data download sites provided a query section that allowed the user to search by:

+- Record ID
+- Start Date/End Date
+- Parcel Number
+- Street Number
+- Street Name
+- City

+Differences most commonly ocurred with respect to the options for:

+- Permit Record Type
+- Record Subtype
+- Record Status
+- Project Name
+- License Type
+- State License Number
+- The ability to download the datasets

 This last point was very important because while many municipalities had the data we were looking for, they did not provide an option to download the data.

 Below describes the general process for searching for and downloading building permit data from a building permit tracking system: